|Allan Kahan||Alan Budman|

 |Danny Mandeau||Tom Sudow|

-Allan Kahan, President, has served as Leadership Development and Training, Regions and Club Services and Communications, was born in Bethesda, Maryland, and raised in Silver Spring, MD, where he continues to live with his wife of over 37 years, Helene, and is father of Ariel (Washington, DC), Shira (Washington, DC) and Jared (Brooklyn, NY).
+Allan Kahan, President, has served as Vice President of the Leadership Development and Training, Regions and Club Services and Communications portfolios.
+Allan was born in Bethesda, Maryland, and raised in Silver Spring, MD, where he continues to live with his wife of over 42 years, Helene, and is father of Ariel (Washington, DC), Shira (Washington, DC) and Jared (New York City, NY).
 After graduating from the University of Tulsa law school, Allan got involved in United Jewish Appeal Young Leadership in the Washington, DC area, where he met Helene.
 Allan retired from the federal government in June 2017.
 He was an attorney for the U.S. Department of Agriculture for 15 years, then went into private practice, and finally as an Analyst with the Department of Agriculture and then Transportation Security Administration for a total of 18 years.
 Allan continues to practice small business collection law.

 Marc and his wife Lisa are the proud parents of Brandon, and are members of Temple Beth Sholom in Cherry Hill, NJ, where Marc has served as Men’s Club President.
 As devoted New York Giants fan living in New Jersey, Marc learned long ago how to engage in raucous debate.